Stephen-Adom/vet-clinic-database/README.md

 # 📖 [Vet Clinic Database] <a name="about-project"></a>

-Vet Clinic Database is a relational database to store animals' information, insert data nd query data for processing
+Vet Clinic Database is a relational database to store animals' information, insert data and query data for processing

 ## 🛠 Built With <a name="built-with"></a>